JB395/Pool-Payout-Manager/README.md

 in the global variable "data", which may then be parsed by the main program or various functions.
 The principal arrays are delegateArray[] which stores the delegates for this super staker, and poolShareArray[] which stores the payout accrued by each block reward for the delegate.
-Delegate payouts must reach a minimum of 0.001 QTUM, (dconfigurable) or else they are carried over to accrue in the next period.
+Delegate payouts must reach a minimum of 0.001 QTUM, (configurable) or else they are carried over to accrue in the next period.

 # qtumd launch parameters (pool)
 ```